Skip to Main Content

 Enhancing community safety and well-being.
 Fostering a culture of engagement, learning and dialogue across difference.
 Promoting freedom of expression in line with University of California and campus policies.
 Continuing to evaluate and improve how we support our diverse community.

-These efforts encompass our new four-point plan for a safer, stronger UCLA.
+These efforts encompass our new four-point plan for a safer, stronger UCLA launched in fall 2024.

 We invite each member of our community to help us foster a healthy academic community and engage with the numerous initiatives and programs that will be rolled out as part of this initiative.
 This site will continue to be updated with pertinent events and action items supporting the plan.